The Shire recently introduced the 3-bin FOGO system in an effort to reduce the amount of waste going to landfill.

 The Shire can be contacted for questions on bin collection days, new/repair/replacement bin orders, service charges and if you need a new bin collection calendar sent out.

 Regional Waste Education Officers Ph: (08) 9711 1053

-The Waste Education Officers can provide information & tours on the organics processing facility, the types of waste that go in each bin, answer waste disposal questions, provide presentations to community groups, schools and events – and more!
+The Waste Education Officers can provide information and tours to the organics processing facility, the types of waste that goes in each bin, answer waste disposal questions, provide presentations to community groups, schools and events – and more.